McChuck05/Subleq-Plus/README.md

-# Subleq+
+# Subleq++

-Subleq+ is directly inspired by Lawrence Woodman's "Improving the Standard SUBLEQ OISC (One Instruction Set Computer) Architecture" https://techtinkering.com/2009/05/15/improving-the-standard-subleq-oisc-architecture/
+Subleq++ is directly inspired by Lawrence Woodman's "Improving the Standard SUBLEQ OISC (One Instruction Set Computer) Architecture" https://techtinkering.com/2009/05/15/improving-the-standard-subleq-oisc-architecture/

 The parser and VM were taken from Chris Loyd https://github.com/cjrl/Python-Subleq and adapted for this project.

-**Summary:**  Subleq, but with negative addresses used as indirect references.
+**Summary:**  Subleq, but with negative addresses used as indirect references, improved.

-**Usage:**  python subleqp.py infile.sla [outfile.slc]
+**Usage:**  python subleqpp.py infile.sla [outfile.slc]

 If an outfile is named, the parser will create a compiled code file that can be run by the virtual machine.

+The first instruction must be the address to begin code execution.

  A B C ::=   [B] -= [A]; if [B] <= 0, goto C (standard Subleq)